jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 * Log into your Google Cloud Platform console, go to the API-Manager, then go to credentials
 * Then go to Create Credentials, Service account key.
 Under the service account drop down select New Service Account.
 Name the service account rundeck-gcp-nodes-plugin.
 Make sure the key type is JSON
 * IAM roles required: Project `Browser` & Compute Engine `Compute Viewer`
-* rename the JSON file to rundeck-gcp-nodes-plugin.json and place it in /etc/rundeck/
+* rename the JSON file to `rundeck-gcp-nodes-plugin.json` and place it in /etc/rundeck/

 ## Requirements

-You will need to add the following labels to your GCP VMs if you want more accurate/meaning full values for the OS (because unfortunately, there currently isn't that data in a standalone field/value that describes that for your VM -- just look at the output of `gcloud compute instances describe`).
-You can easily add these labels into your Terraform blueprint and probably:
+You will need to add the following labels to your GCP VMs if you want more accurate/meaning full values for the OS (because unfortunately, there currently isn't that data in a standalone field/value that describes that for your VM -- just look at the output of `gcloud compute instances describe`):
 * `environment` (example value: prod)
 * `osfamily` (example value: linux)
 * `osname` (example value: rhel7)

-NOTE: My intention was for these labels to be optional with a default value provided, however that part doesn't seem to be working and if you don't have said labels, you will have no tags :( I'll look to fix that soon.

 ## Notes

 By default, your conection string (denoted by the `User @ Host` column in your project nodes page) is `rundeck@hostname`, but if you want it to show IP instead you can set the `hostname.selector` attribute to `networkInterfaces` or `accessConfigs` for internal and external(NAT) IPs respectively

+### Bugs/TODOs:

+My intention was for the labels (see "Requirements" above) to be optional with a default value provided, however that part doesn't seem to be working and if you don't have said labels, you will have no tags :( I'll look to fix that soon.

 ### Disclaimer